GoncaloPascoal/ms-proj/README.md

-# Modelling and simulation project
+# Interactive Satellite Constellation Simulation

+Project for the Modelling and Simulation (MS) curricular unit.

 ## Setup

-Run
+- Ensure that Python 3 is installed.
+- Run the following command to install the required Python dependencies:

 ```
 pip install -r requirements.txt
 ```